Thenlie/mdnman/lib/javascript/web_api/web_animations_api/index.md

 - {{domxref("Element.animate()")}}
   - : A shortcut method for creating and playing an animation on an element.
 It returns the created {{domxref("Animation")}} object instance.
 - {{domxref("Element.getAnimations()")}}
-  - : Returns an Array of {{domxref("Animation")}} objects currently affecting an element or which are scheduled to do so in future.
+  - : Returns an Array of {{domxref("Animation")}} objects currently affecting an element or which are scheduled to do so in the future.

 ## Specifications